 During your consultation appointment, we’ll take detailed notes of your medical history.
 We’ll also ask about oral medications you’re currently taking.
 If this list changes prior to your appointment, including if you need to start an antibiotic regimen, it’s important you contact our office before your session.

-If you have any cosmetic treatments scheduled within two weeks of your laser hair removal, they will need to be rescheduled.
+If you have any cosmetic treatments scheduled within two weeks of your laser hair removal hormonal imbalance, they will need to be rescheduled.
 You’ll not be able to have microdermabrasion, chemical peels, dermal fillers, or Botox injections for at least 14 days after your laser session.

 The Day of Your Session